Infinite ergodic theory meets Boltzmann statistics: Introduction

-The structure of the manuscript is as follows: We first discuss in Sec. \ref{Prelim} some preliminary matters, namely a review of the equilibrium statistical mechanics for binding potentials, where the partition function is normalizable, together with a specification of the particular examples of asymptotically flat potentials we use for our simulations.
-We also contrast our formulation of the problem to the more standard treatment of simply enclosing the system in a large, finite box.
+The structure of the manuscript is as follows: We first discuss in Sec. \ref{Prelim} some preliminary matters, presenting a brief recap of equilibrium statistical mechanics for binding potentials, where the partition function is normalizable, together with a description of the particular examples of asymptotically flat potentials we use for our simulations.
 In Sec. \ref{NnBGState} we define the non-normalizable Boltzmann state.
 In Sec. \ref{SecEntropyEnergy}, we discuss the entropy maximization principle.
-In Sec. \ref{SubSecEigen}, we provide the derivation of the leading-order time-dependent shape of the particle density in the system, and the higher-order correction terms.
+In Sec. \ref{SubSecEigen}, we provide the derivation of the leading-order time-dependent shape of the particle density and obtain higher-order correction terms.
 In Sec. \ref{SecTimeAndEnsembleMeans}, we discuss time and ensemble averages, and in Sec. \ref{FluctuationsOfTimeAverages} we discuss the fluctuations of the time average and infinite ergodic theory.
-In Sec. \ref{VirialTheorem125}, we study the virial theorem, and the discussion is found in Sec. \ref{Discussion}.
+In Sec. \ref{VirialTheorem125}, we study the virial theorem{.
+In Sec. \ref{dDimenssional}, we show that the non-normalizable Boltzmann state exists in any dimension \eq{d\geq1}, and extend our analysis of the ratio between time and ensemble averages of integrable observables, to any dimension. {A summary of our main results is found in Sec. \ref{SectionReview}.} The} discussion is found in Sec. \ref{Discussion}.